hirobo/world-earthquake/README.md

 - Storage Admin
 - Storage Object Admin
 - Secret Manager Secret Accessor
-- Artifact Registry Writer
+- Artifact Registry Administrator

 ### 2. Terraform
 Working directory is `terraform`.
 We will create the following GCP resources:
 - a GCS bucket for data lake
-- a BigQuery dataset for saving raw data
+- a BigQuery dataset for saving the raw data
 - an Artifact Registry repository to save Docker images for Prefect flows and Prefect agent

 #### 2.1 Create a bucket for the tsfile